docker-mailserver/docker-mailserver/docs/content/config/setup.sh.md

         ./setup.sh debug login <COMMANDS>

 EXAMPLES
-    ./setup.sh email add test@domain.tld
+    ./setup.sh email add test@example.com
-        Add the email account test@domain.tld.
+        Add the email account test@example.com.
 You will be prompted to input a password afterwards since no password was supplied.

-    ./setup.sh config dkim keysize 2048 domain 'whoami.com,whoareyou.org'
+    ./setup.sh config dkim keysize 2048 domain 'example.com,not-example.com'
         Creates keys of length 2048 but in an LDAP setup where domains are not known to Postfix by default, so you need to provide them yourself in a comma-separated list.

     ./setup.sh config dkim help
         This will provide you with a detailed explanation on how to use the config dkim command, showing what arguments can be passed and what they do.

 OPTIONS
     Config path, container or image adjustments
         -i IMAGE_NAME
-            Provides the name of the docker-mailserver image.
-The default value is docker.io/mailserver/docker-mailserver:latest
+            Provides the name of the 'docker-mailserver' image.
+The default value is 'docker.io/mailserver/docker-mailserver:latest'

         -c CONTAINER_NAME
             Provides the name of the running container.

         -p PATH
-            Provides the config folder path to the temporary container (does not work if docker-mailserver container already exists).
+            Provides the config folder path to the temporary container (does not work if a 'docker-mailserver' container already exists).

     SELinux
         -z